District Council of Elliston

 - A smaller percentage of local workers employed as Community and Personal Service Workers (6.4% compared to 12.0%)

-The largest changes in the jobs held by the in District Council of Elliston workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the District Council of Elliston between 2011 and 2016 were those employed as:

 - Technicians and Trades Workers (-30 local workers)